readevalprint/readevalprint.github.com/_posts/2014-07-01-fun-with-python-ast.md

 ##Progress!!
 Now we get a nice and organized dict and lists of class and values.
 And now we can see the... stuff.
 Sure.
 So that `_ast.BitXor` seems interesting.
 But what does it mean?!
-(No one know what it means, it gets the people going!)
+(No one knows what it means, it gets the people going!)
 Now that I'm here, it makes sense to think about what XORing two strings really means.
 Should it be algebraic?
 Or maybe fun?
 Ook ok ok.
 We won't use the caret (^) on two strings.
 Instead it will be between a string and a number.
 And that number